tjnieradka/SQL-Computer-Inventory/README.md

 ## Overview

-This repository contains a complete SQL portfolio project centered around a fictional Computer Inventory Management System.
+This repository contains a complete SQL portfolio project centered around a fictional IT Asset Inventory System.
 The goal is to demonstrate practical SQL abilities relevant to systems administration, IT asset management, reporting, and analytical work — including:

 - Designing a simple but realistic relational data model
 - Writing business rules and identifying key entities